 The child survivors face bleak futures if immediate, targeted and long-term assistance is not given to provide the mental health and psychosocial support that they need, and the longer they go untreated, the more amplified and permanent are the impacts on their mental and physical health.
 The risk of the long-term effects of traumatic experiences in even higher in younger children as they do not have the complete emotional mechanisms and a robust enough framework to interpret the events.
 It should also be remembered that very often the parents of child refugees are traumatised too, so they are not as able to give a secure base for the child to feel safe.

 Even before the conflict, mental health care was in short supply in the region.
 In Syria, 21 million people were served by only 70 psychiatrists and were only two public psychiatric hospitals.
-Today, the need for mental health services in the region is overwhelming and supply is at the lowest possible level because resources and attention given to mental health issues are grossly insufficient and therefore there are millions of young refugees without any opportunity to express their trauma, let alone receive any support and therapy to overcome the nightmares of war, loss and forced displacement.
+Today, the need for mental health services in the region is overwhelming and supply is at the lowest possible level as resources and attention given to mental health issues are grossly insufficient and therefore there are millions of young refugees without any opportunity to express their trauma, let alone receive any support and therapy to overcome the nightmares of war, loss and forced displacement.
 Matthew Saltmarsh, spokesperson for the United Nations High Commissioner for Refugees (UNHCR), told Majalla that improving psychological conditions for young refugees and creating contextually sensitive mental health services is an “enormous area and a huge challenge.”

 “85 percent of the world's refugees are in developing countries and, therefore, the support for mental health provision is very limited in countries like Lebanon, Jordan and Turkey.
 The so-called psychosocial support and support for other areas like disability, unfortunately, are often limited because the resources are going into the basics of emergency response like food, water, shelter, health.
 Areas like mental health have been somewhat neglected in many situations because of a lack of financing and funding of agencies like UNHCR.
 There is in many, many cases a lack of dedicated mental health provision,” Saltmarsh explained.

-Saltmarsh added that while the UN Refugee Agency has people dedicated to trying to support refugees in overcoming the burden and pain of displacement through supporting them into employment or to keep active and occupy their time, these initiatives are still “minimal and they're often an afterthought when it comes to supporting refugees.”
+Saltmarsh added that while the UN Refugee Agency has people dedicated to trying to help refugees in overcoming the burden and pain of displacement through supporting them into employment or to keep active and occupy their time, these initiatives are still “minimal and they're often an afterthought when it comes to supporting refugees.”

 People with mental illness experience the compounded disadvantages of the acute shortage of mental health specialists, stigma and in many cases, having their illness ignored and dismissed.
 Hansen told Majalla that the NRC faces “cultural resistance” in communities where a strong stigma surrounds mental health issues.
 This can often bar children and their families from seeking treatment fearing that they will be labelled.
 “In spite of this, our results are extremely encouraging and give us a lot of hope in what we do,” he added.